sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

    :alt: Settings for conducting a Confirmatory Factor Analysis
    :name: fig-cfa2

-   Analysis panel with the settings for conducting a Confirmatory Factor Analysis (CFA) in jamovi
+   Options panel with the settings for conducting a Confirmatory Factor Analysis (CFA) in jamovi

 .. ----------------------------------------------------------------------------